Next Start

 Learn Valuable Skills for a Career

 Are you passionate about the automotive industry?
-A career as an automotive technician may be the perfect fit.
+Want to learn how to maintain and repair transmissions?
+A career as an automotive technician may be the right fit.

-In UTI’s 51-week Automotive Technology program, you’ll learn everything from automotive engine service and repair to hybrid vehicle system maintenance.
-Along the way, you’ll have the support of caring staff and instructors who are committed to your success.
+In UTI’s 51-week Automotive Technology program, you’ll be taught everything from automotive engine service and repair to hybrid vehicle system maintenance.7 Along the way, you’ll have the support of caring staff and instructors who are committed to the success of our students.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.